 MOPITT Level 3 products are available as gridded daily-mean and monthly-mean files.
 Data averaging is performed on a one-degree latitude/longitude grid.
 Compared to Level 2 products, these gridded products typically are less affected by random retrieval errors (e.g., due to instrument noise or geophysical noise) and are packaged into much smaller HDF5 data files.
 Within each type of Level 3 file, data-averaged products are separately available for daytime and nighttime MOPITT observations.
 The contents of the V7 L3 files are described in Appendix B; for brevity, only daytime-overpass L3 fields are listed.
-New Level 3 diagnostics include the total column averaging kernel, dry air column, water vapor column, smoothing error covariance matrix and measurement error covariance matrix.
+V8 L3 files include several diagnostics first introduced in the V7 product, including the total column averaging kernel, dry air column, water vapor column, smoothing error covariance matrix and measurement error covariance matrix.

-Previously, for V6 TIR-only and TIR/NIR Level 3 products, "pixel filtering" was employed to exclude observations from two specific detector elements in MOPITT's linear detector array; these two detector elements generally exhibited greater noise than the other two elements.
-V7 Level 3 processing employs a new strategy (in addition to pixel filtering) for improving information content.
-The new method involves signal-to-noise ratio (SNR) thresholds for Channel 5 and 6 Average radiances (i.e., 5A and 6A).
+V8 Level 3 processing employs the same strategy for improving information content used for V7.
+The method relies on both pixel filtering and signal-to-noise ratio (SNR) thresholds for Channel 5 and 6 Average radiances (i.e., 5A and 6A).
 SNR values for each observation are obtained using radiance and radiance uncertainty values contained in the diagnostic "Level1RadiancesandErrors" in the Level 2 data files.
+Observations from Pixel 3, one of the four elements of MOPITT's linear detector array, are excluded from TIR-only and TIR/NIR L3 products due to highly variable Channel 7 SNR values.
 Observations with relatively low SNR tend to yield retrievals weighted heavily by the a priori and generally result in low DFS.
-Excluding these observations from the Level 3 cell-averaged values raises overall mean DFS values.
-Specific filtering rules used for both the daily-mean and monthly-mean V7 Level 3 products are:
+Excluding low-SNR observations from the Level 3 cell-averaged values raises overall mean DFS values.
+Specific filtering rules used for both the daily-mean and monthly-mean V8 Level 3 products are:

-- V7 Level 3 TIR-only products exclude all observations from Pixel 3 in addition to observations where the 5A SNR < 1000 - V7 Level 3 NIR-only products exclude all observations where the 6A SNR < 400 - V7 Level 3 daytime TIR/NIR products exclude all observations from Pixel 3 in addition to observations where both (1) the 5A SNR < 1000 and (2) the 6A SNR < 400 - V7 Level 3 nighttime TIR/NIR products exclude all observations from Pixel 3 in addition to observations where the 5A SNR < 1000
+- V8 Level 3 TIR-only products exclude all observations from Pixel 3 in addition to observations where the 5A SNR < 1000 - V8 Level 3 NIR-only products exclude all observations where the 6A SNR < 400 - V8 Level 3 daytime TIR/NIR products exclude all observations from Pixel 3 in addition to observations where both (1) the 5A SNR < 1000 and (2) the 6A SNR < 400

+V8 Level 3 nighttime TIR/NIR products exclude all observations from Pixel 3 in addition to observations where the 5A SNR < 1000.